Beatrice de Frangepan

-Beatrice de Frangepan (Croatian: Beatrica Frankopan, Hungarian: Frangepán Beatrix), (1480 - c.
+Beatrice de Frangepan (Croatian: Beatrica Frankopan, Hungarian: Frangepán Beatrix; 1480 – c.
 27 March 1510) was a Croatian noblewoman, a member of the House of Frankopan that lived in the Kingdom of Croatia in personal union with Hungary.
 By marriage she was heiress of Hunyad Castle and Margravine of Brandenburg-Ansbach.

 Life

-Beatrice de Frangepan was a daughter of Bernardin Frankopan, Knez (Prince) of Krk and Modruš (1453–1529) from his marriage to Luisa Marzano d'Aragona, daughter of Giovanni Francesco Marino Marzano, Prince of Squillace, and Leonora d'Aragona, daughter of King Alfonso V of Aragon.
-Her brother Christoph Frankopan (1482–1527) was Ban (Viceroy) of Croatia under the reign of the Hungarian king John Zápolya.
+Beatrice de Frangepan was a Croatian noblewoman, daughter of Bernardin Frankopan, Knez of Krk and Modruš, and Luisa Marzano d'Aragona.
+Her brother, Christoph Frankopan, served as Ban of Croatia under King John Zápolya.